 Dr. Palka is dedicated to the best possible outcomes for all his patients, explaining that “Hannibal Regional Cancer Institute is committed to providing state-of-the-art cancer care, but we also try to make sure our patients have as few side effects as possible.”
 Prior to treatment, the mass in Nancy’s brain was 4.4 cm, roughly the size of a tennis ball.
 After 10 rounds of chemo treatment, her last scan showed that the mass had shrunk significantly and is now just 1.5cm, or approximately the size of a pencil eraser.
 Nancy will continue with the immunotherapy drug to keep her lung cancer under control, as well as routine scans.
 She and her family are so grateful to Dr. Palka and his team, and appreciate having them in their corner during their cancer journey.

-For more information about services offered at Hannibal Regional Cancer Institute, or to make an appointment with Dr. Palka, call 573-629-3500.
+For more information about cancer care services offered at Hannibal Regional Cancer Institute, or to make an appointment with Dr. Palka, call 573-629-3500.